vmaleze/opentelemetry-java-ignore-spans/README.md

-# OpenTelemetry monitoring extension
+# OpenTelemetry spans drop extension

-This project embeds a simple extension in the opentelemetry javaagent that will ignore common monitoring traces.
+This project embeds a simple extension in the opentelemetry javaagent that will drop spans based on the env variable `OTEL_DROP_SPANS`.

-As long as the url finishes with one of the following, the traces will be ignored by the agent :
-* /health
-* /metrics
-* /prometheus

 ## Usage

+Add the `OTEL_DROP_SPANS` env variable and set the spans to drop using the `,` as a separator

 ### [Java instrumentation](https://opentelemetry.io/docs/instrumentation/java/automatic/)
-Simply download the [latest](https://github.com/vmaleze/opentelemetry-java-ignore-monitoring-spans/releases) version instead of the javaagent, and you are good to go.
+Simply download the [latest](https://github.com/vmaleze/opentelemetry-java-ignore-spans/releases) version instead of the javaagent, and you are good to go.

 ### [Opentelemetry operator](https://github.com/open-telemetry/opentelemetry-operator#use-customized-or-vendor-instrumentation)